sass/sass/doc-src/SASS_CHANGELOG.md

 This can be used with the new [FireSass Firebug extension](http://sass-lang.org/firesass.html) to report the Sass filename and line number for generated CSS files.

+This is also available via the `--debug-info` command-line flag.

 ### Sass::Plugin Callbacks

 {Sass::Plugin} now has a large collection of callbacks that allow users